grafana/writers-toolkit/docs/sources/review/lint-prose/rules.md

 Extends: script

 Don't add `$` or `#` as prompts before commands.
 Make it easy for users to copy and paste commands.

-Also don't use `#` to include comments in commands.
+Also, don't use `#` to include comments in commands.
 That explanation should be outside of the code block.

 [More information ->](https://grafana.com/docs/writers-toolkit/write/style-guide/write-for-developers/#command-lines)